hoshikopp/ruby_instagram_crawler/README.md

 # InstagramCrawler

-ruby_instagram crawler is useful gem for searching instagram images by hashtag !!!!
+instagram_crawler is useful gem for searching instagram images information by hashtag !!!!
-Is is compatible for Japanese and English and etc ...
+It is compatible for Japanese and English and etc ...

 ## Installation